igor-kupczynski/kupczynski.info/content/posts/2019-12-15-fips-golang/index.md

 >
 > To check whether a given binary is using BoringCrypto, run `go tool nm`
 > on it and check that it has symbols named `*_Cfunc__goboringcrypto_*`.

+#### Update 2022-06-17

+Looks like the goboring image on Dockerhub is no longer updated, see https://hub.docker.com/r/goboring/golang/tags. 🤔 The images used to be uploaded by [Filippo Valsorda](https://filippo.io) and [Katie Hockman](https://twitter.com/katie_hockman); both of them left google.
+Anyways, the team at google still produces the images, see https://github.com/golang/go/commit/114aa699324a92ba8162138a11707684af7b8993.
+I've changed the quote in the section above.

 ### Code changes